Single-Collateral & Multi-Collateral

 You can reduce your chance of getting liquidated by reducing the total amount of effective leverage your position(s) has.
 This can be done by adding funds into the margin wallet for your open positions, or by reducing the size of your position(s).

-within the same contract type, can I still be liquidated?
+I have a long and a short position of the same size on different maturities within the same contract type, can I still be liquidated?

 Yes, the mark prices of contracts within the same contract type can vary, which can lead to a loss in one contract that is not covered by a corresponding gain in another contract, resulting in a potential liquidation if the loss in one contract brings the portfolio value below maintenance margin.